Timing

 *5.17 Q: Does a Consortium Leader need to obtain authorization to act on behalf of a consortium member in conducting the competitive bidding process and/or requesting and applying for Pilot Program funding on behalf of each consortium member?

-A: Yes, Consortium Leaders are required to collect and retain letters of agency (LOAs) from their consortium members affirming their authorization to act on the member's behalf in the Pilot Program, similar to the requirement in the E-Rate Program.
+A: Yes, Consortium Leaders are required to collect and retain letters of agency (LOAs) from their consortium members affirming their authorization to act on the member’s behalf in the Pilot Program, similar to the requirement in the E-Rate Program.
 If the Consortium Leader is authorized by the terms of an existing E-Rate LOA, a Consortium Leader may rely on the existing LOA to act on behalf of the consortium member for the Pilot Program, otherwise a new LOA is required for the Pilot Program.
-The Consortium Leader is also required to retain LOAs from their members as required by the program rules and provide upon request.
+The Consortium Leader is also required to retain LOAs from their members as required by the program rules and provide them upon request.

 5.17a Q: I have an existing, E-Rate LOA, but it does not specifically reference the Pilot Program.
 Is this sufficient for purposes of demonstrating that the Consortium Leader is authorized to act on behalf of its consortium members as required by the Program rules?